 - The site’s hosting company.
 You can often find this information in the whois records for the domain.
 For a whois search, I like domaintools.com.

 Contact them in that order.
 Sometimes the site owner isn’t aware of the plagiarism, if an employee or contractor copied the content, and they are more than willing to remove the copied content.
 If not, the host will often force them to remove it or take down their site.
 If neither of those work, Google will often take action.
-For more complete details, see DMCA Notice of Copyright Infringement – Sample Template on Digital Inspiration.
+For more complete details, see DMCA Notice of Copyright Infringement – Sample Template.

-To try and make sure Google finds your content first, submit and regularly update an XML sitemap using Google Webmaster Tools.
+To try and make sure Google finds your content first, submit and regularly update an XML sitemap using Google Search Console.
 The sitemap will help Googlebot find and crawl new pages on your site.

 Follow the Rules